robes/adapt-policy-service/adapt/README.txt

 Limitations:
 * It keeps state in memory only
-* It only supports steam allocations, but not rate allocations
+* It only supports stream allocations, but not rate allocations
 * The restful interface has changed a bit from the previous java version, but I think this is a simplification
 * It probably doesn't work exactly like it used to
 * It probably doesn't work exactly like it is supported to (!) and needs fixing based on feedback